pkozhevnikov/quizzly/model/basics.md

 Roles within a Quiz:

- * Curator - creates the Quiz, assigns Authors and Inspectors, deletes the Quiz
+ * Curator - creates the Quiz, assigns Authors and Inspectors
  * Author - designs and builds the Quiz
  * Inspector - assesses quality of the Quiz